dat-ecosystem-archive/DEPs/proposals/0001-dep-process.md

 considered a stable state to linger in.

-Setting expectations for "completeness" of proposals, having an editor quickly skim proposals before jumping in to a full review, and acknowleding an explicit "revise and re-submit" workflow are all attempts to head off the situation of partial proposals being submitted and then significantly revised, which places extra (time) burden on reviewers.
+Setting expectations for "completeness" of proposals, having an editor quickly skim proposals before jumping in to a full review, and acknowledging an explicit "revise and re-submit" workflow are all attempts to head off the situation of partial proposals being submitted and then significantly revised, which places extra (time) burden on reviewers.